PSYCHOTHERAPY DIPLOMA IN EXISTENTIAL ANALYSIS AND LOGOTHERAPY:

 The course is considered a complete training program in existential counselling and psychotherapy.
 It is intended for post graduate students and practitioners, but also for students at the end of their university career.

-Cohorts at both the Basic Training level and the Clinical Training level with have the opportunity to study for 1 week in Vienna, Austria at the GLE Institute with Alfried Langle.
+**Cohorts at both the Counseling Diploma and the Psychotherapy Diploma level with have the opportunity to study for 1 week in Vienna, Austria at the GLE Institute with Alfried Langle.
 (This is not mandatory aspect of the training program and will be decided as a group if all members of the cohort agree).

 Minimum Admission Requirements

 Persons possessing (or in a current study of) a master’s or doctoral degree in clinical or counseling psychology, social work, medicine, or a related field are encouraged to apply for admission to the full training program.
-Teachers, theologians and persons with other professional backgrounds are encouraged to apply for the basic counselling diploma.
+Teachers, theologians and persons with other professional backgrounds are encouraged to apply for the Foundations of EA Certificate.
 Others may apply by a written explanation of their interest.
 The application will then be evaluated in a personal interview.

 A personal interview is required for all applicants.

 Introductory Certificate 3 day module: $390 (Professionals) / $270 (Students)

 Diploma Programs: each 4 day module: $490 (Professionals) / $360 (Students)

 *Each module is paid separately, you do not need to pay them all at once, you may pay them as you go.